- We use autism-specific assessment (ADOS) and cognitive, language and adaptive behavior functioning to reach a DSM-5-TR diagnosis

 - Is it an autism spectrum disorder plus something else?

-- Diagnoses change as children grow.
+- Diagnoses change as youth grow.
 Diagnosis is a ‘short-hand’ for treatment needs so re-assessment can help re-focus treatment plans.

 Parents can self-refer for an NDAC assessment.
 We also welcome referrals from medical and education colleagues.
-NDAC assessments may be covered by third party insurance, regional center or private pay.
 Assessment follows clinical guidelines in California SB946 for medically-necessary, evidence-based diagnostic evaluation.